Forex Market: Indian rupee gains - East Coast Daily English

-At the Interbank Forex market, the Indian rupee opened lower at 70.80 today.
-The Indian rupee oscillated between 70.47 and 70.80 in the early hours of trading.
+At the Interbank Foreign Exchange, the Indian rupee opened strong at 70.80 against the US dollar.
+And in the trading, it oscillated between 70.71 and 70.83.
+The Indian rupee has settled trading at 70.89 against the US dollar on yesterday.

-On Monday the Indian rupee has settled at 70.73 against the US dollar.
-It was the biggest single-day fall since August 2013.
+The Dollar Index which gauges the US currency’s strength against a basket of six currencies fell 0.01% to 97.53.

-The Dollar Index which gauges the US currency’s strength against a basket of six currencies edged up.
-It was trading at 97.67 higher by 0.16%.
+The rising crude oil prices, the cautious opening of the Indian stock market and the foreign fund outflows have weighed on the Indian rupee.

 Post Your Comments